 Felice Grodin, born in Bologna, Italy, currently lives and works in Miami Beach.
-She obtained her Bachelor of Architecture from Tulane University and her Master of Architecture with Distinction from Harvard University.
+She obtained her Bachelor of Architecture from Tulane University and her Masters of Architecture with Distinction from Harvard University.
 Her explorations in alternative landscapes have been exhibited at Diana Lowenstein Gallery, the Center on Contemporary Art in Seattle, Tampa Museum of Art, Dimensions Variable in Miami, Girls’ Club in Ft.
 Lauderdale, in Miami and Locust Projects in Miami.
 She is a member of Fall Semester and currently teaches at the School of Architecture at Florida International University.

 I was interested in how you regard space your work.
 Upon observation, one variable is its conceptual construct but was curious to know if there are any other components to consider?
 I suppose its redundant to say but I was referring to your philosophical approach to the work.

 It is true that I don’t think one can separate space from the notion of a conceptual construct.
 If we look back to Greek ritual procession and then to the Cartesian coordinate system, and now to recent discussions by people like Negarestani who is interested in the global navigation of concept-spaces – that local/global relationships activate the nature of a concept, i.e. not what is the concept, but where is the concept?
 So if a concept is tested through space than the line of inquiry may become a path, a trajectory.
 This can be quite specific and can eventually transform from virtual to physical.
 Well than what are those components as you say?
 The components may become architecture but not necessarily a predetermined one.